BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 </div>
 ...
 ```
-Here, besides <a target="_blank" href="https://tailwindcss.com">Tailwind</a> for CSS, we can see lots of HTMX tags/attributes.
+Here, besides <a  href="https://tailwindcss.com">Tailwind</a> for CSS, we can see lots of HTMX tags/attributes.
 Let's focus on the div:
 ```
 <div class="rounded-lg ..."
   hx-target="#app"